Updated: January 2020

 “Bounty Events” are opportunities for Amazon affiliates to earn “special program fees,” mostly by encouraging sign-up to any one of Amazon’s content subscription services (for example, Amazon Channels or Amazon Music).
 To see a list of Amazon’s Bounty Events and Special program fees, click here and scroll down to “Table 2 – Bounty Events and Special Program Fees.”

-As a result of these numbers, a myriad of agencies who can provide a marketplace to connect brands with affiliate marketers who promote products to earn revenue have popped up.
+As a result of these numbers, a myriad of agencies that can provide a marketplace to connect brands with affiliate marketers who promote products to earn revenue have popped up.
 This has helped giants like Amazon and Walmart to grow their affiliate program quickly, therefore generating more revenue for their businesses.

 If you have your own online business, you should know that you can sign up to an affiliate marketing service to act as an advertiser for you.
 Anybody with an online presence who meets your criteria can sign up as an affiliate marketer.
 Your criteria might be as simple as having a unique domain name; it’s entirely up to you.